What the TNFD’s New Guidance Means for Australian Businesses

 Claire Wild - Managing Consultant (Acting)

-Using this guidance can help organisations understand their relationship with the rest of nature, make informed decisions to prepare for our future economy, and communicate this in a clear and credible way.
+Using this guidance can help organisations extend their transition planning approaches to include nature, helping them understand their relationship with nature, make informed decisions to prepare for our future economy, and communicate this in a clear and credible way.

 Transition planning offers a way to manage an organisation’s responses and contributions to this transition in a coherent, structured way.
 This process is already well established for the net zero transition.